Organisation (album)

-Organisation is the second studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 24 October 1980 by Dindisc.
-On Organisation the group worked with a producer for the first time, enlisting former Gong bass player Mike Howlett, while session musician Malcolm Holmes became the band's full-time drummer.
+Organisation is the second studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 24 October 1980 by Dindisc.
+On Organisation the group worked with a producer for the first time, enlisting former Gong bassist Mike Howlett, while session musician Malcolm Holmes became the band's full-time drummer.
 The record is noted for its dark, melancholic tone in comparison to other OMD releases.

-Organisation received generally favourable reviews and provided OMD with their first top-10 album in the United Kingdom, where it peaked at number six on the UK Albums Chart.
+Organisation met with favourable reviews and provided OMD with their first top-10 album in the United Kingdom, where it peaked at number six on the UK Albums Chart.
 "Enola Gay" was the only single taken from the record, and was the group's fourth entry on the UK Singles Chart, reaching number eight.
 Organisation was remastered and re-released in 2003, with several bonus tracks.

 Background

 OMD wrote the bulk of Organisation in June and July 1980.
 Dindisc requested a new studio album before Christmas; lead vocalist Andy McCluskey recalled, "We were too naive to disagree."
 Backing tracks were recorded at the band's Gramophone Suite in Liverpool.
-They later moved on to Ridge Farm in Rusper to record vocals and additional instrumentation, working with Mike Howlett (former bass player of Gong).
-This marked the first time the group had worked with a producer; keyboardist Paul Humphreys said, "We learned a lot from [Howlett].
+They later moved on to Ridge Farm in Rusper to record vocals and additional instrumentation, working with Mike Howlett (former bassist of Gong).
+This marked the first time the group had collaborated with a producer; keyboardist Paul Humphreys said, "We learned a lot from [Howlett].
 We were young and didn't understand the recording process and he guided us and pushed us – he was sensitive to our more esoteric, experimental side."
 Additional recording was completed at Advision, London, and The Manor, Shipton-on-Cherwell.

 Organisation features a darker, more melancholic tone than OMD's other work.
-The band had been Factory label-mates, and had played many gigs with Manchester group Joy Division, whose frontman Ian Curtis died by suicide during the writing of the album.
+The band had been Factory label-mates, and had played many gigs with Salford band Joy Division, whose frontman Ian Curtis died by suicide during the writing of the album.
 OMD's compositions were influenced by Joy Division's moody sound, with "Statues" being partially inspired by Curtis himself; the record also drew from krautrock influences.
 McCluskey handled the majority of the songwriting, as Humphreys devoted more time to his relationship with California-based Maureen Udin.
 Malcolm Holmes, who had drummed for precursor outfit the Id and provided session musicianship for OMD (notably on "Julia's Song", from the group's debut studio album), was recruited as a full-time band member, replacing the TEAC tape recorder named "Winston".